linode/docs/docs/networking/salt/install-salt.md

 ##Install a Salt Master and a Salt Minion

-1.  <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">As the root user</a> log into both Linode 1 and Linode 2  and <a href="https://www.linode.com/docs/getting-started#setting-the-hostname" target="_blank">set the hostnames</a>.
+1.  <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">As the root user</a> log into both Linode 1 and Linode 2, then <a href="https://www.linode.com/docs/getting-started#setting-the-hostname" target="_blank">set the hostnames</a>.
 Without changing the configurations in Salt, the Salt Master's ID and Salt Minions' IDs default to the hostname.

 2. On both Linode 1 and Linode 2, create and open `/etc/apt/sources.list.d/salt.list`, then add the following lines: